basebala/MisleadTRL/README.md

 - `--wandb_project`: W&B project name (if using W&B)
 - `--wandb_runs`: List of W&B run names to compare
 - `--output_file`: Output path for the plot image

-## Troubleshooting

-### Common Issues

-1. **CUDA Out of Memory**
-   - Reduce `--per_device_train_batch_size`
-   - Increase `--gradient_accumulation_steps` to maintain effective batch size
-   - Enable gradient checkpointing (already enabled by default)
-   - Use DeepSpeed ZeRO for very large models

-2. **Reward Model Server Connection Error**
-   - Ensure the reward model server is running on `http://localhost:8115/reward`
-   - Check firewall settings if running on a remote server
-   - Verify the server is responding: `curl http://localhost:8115/reward`

-3. **Import Errors**
-   - Make sure the conda environment is activated: `conda activate trl`
-   - Verify all packages are installed: `pip install -r requirements.txt`
-   - Check that you're in the correct directory

-4. **Multi-GPU Issues**
-   - Ensure `accelerate config` is properly configured
-   - Use `accelerate launch --multi_gpu` instead of `python` directly
-   - Check GPU visibility: `nvidia-smi`

-5. **Slow Evaluation**
-   - Use `accelerate launch --multi_gpu` for multi-GPU evaluation
-   - Increase `--batch_size` if you have sufficient GPU memory
-   - Consider using `--num_samples` to evaluate on a subset first

-### Getting Help

-- Check the logs in the output directory
-- Review Weights & Biases dashboard for training metrics
-- Ensure all file paths are correct and accessible
-- Verify dataset format matches expected structure

 ## Additional Resources